-Data acquisition (20%, 3 weeks, October 20) • No data acquisition is implemented, only an existing dataset Basic crawling is implemented Small amount of data (100-1k documents) Crawling with politness Considerable amount of data (10k-100k documents) One data source Crawling with politeness and one of the following: distributed crawling or updating repository Large amount of data (more than 100k documents) • More than one data source Data processing and storage (20%, 2 weeks, November 3) • Data is stored in plain files • One data storage method is implemented • Data is pre-processed (cleaning, stop-word removal, stemming) • Different data is stored using different methods (e.g., indexing for unstructured data and database for structured) Search and features (20%, 3 weeks, November 24) Only Boolean search, no rankingNo features Search with rankingOne feature • Two features • More than two features
+Data acquisition (20%, 3 weeks, October 20) • No data acquisition is implemented, only an existing dataset Basic crawling is implemented Small amount of data (100-1k documents) Crawling with politness Considerable amount of data (10k-100k documents) One data source One of the following: distributed crawling or updating repository Large amount of data (more than 100k documents) Data processing and storage (20%, 2 weeks, November 3) • Data is stored in plain files • One data storage method is imple- mented • Data is pre-processed (cleaning, stop-word removal, stemming) More than one data source Different data is stored using different methods (e.g., indexing for unstructured data and database for structured) Search and features (20%, 3 weeks, November 24) Only Boolean search, no rankingNo features • Search with ranking • One features • Two features

-Interface (10%, 1 week, December 1) • No interface • Basic interface with a query box and a list of results Results are presented with snippets The features are the part of the interface (the corresponding functionality and results are present) The interface is intuitive and reflects the purpose of the system Query terms are highlighted Additional visualizations Evaluation (20%, 2 week, December 15) • No evaluation One type of evaluation: qualitative (user study) or quantitative (offline evaluation) Two assessors Both types of evaluation Predefined evaluation tasks Four assessors Quantitative (offline) evaluation of features More than four assessors Multiple assessors per task/relevance judgement
+Interface (10%, 1 week, December 1) • No interface • Basic interface with a query box and a list of results Results are presented with snippets The features are the part of the interface (the corresponding functionality and results are present) The interface is intuitive and reflects the purpose of the system Query terms are highlighted Additional visualizations Evaluation (15%, 2 week, December 15) • No evaluation One type of evaluation: qualitative (user study) or quantitative (offline evaluation) Two assessors Both types of evaluation Predefined evaluation tasks Four assessors Quantitative (of-fline) evaluation of features More than four assessors Multiple assessors per task/relevance judgement

-Presentation and report (10%)

-- Some aspects of the project are not covered - No demo during the presentation - The report is in the wrong format - All aspects of the project are covered, but with little details - The presentation includes demo - The report is in the right format, at least 4 pages - The report does not contain reflection and does not discuss future work

-- All aspects of the project are properly covered (see requirements for the presentation and report) - The report covers all necessary details, clear, well-written, not more than 8 pages (excluding appendices and screenshots) - The report contains reflection and discusses future work

-- The presentation is of high quality (clear, structured, good slides, well presented) - The report can be turned into a short paper for a conference in information retrieval and web search
+Helping other teams (5%, 2 week, December 15) • No help • Help is provided but not sufficient: e.g., too few assessments to make evaluation possible. • Sufficient help is provided: enough assessments, answered questions, etc. • Outstanding help is provided: many assessments and answered questions, helping more than two teams.
+Presentation and report (10%) Some aspects of the project are not covered No demo during the presentation The report is in the wrong format All aspects of the project are covered, but with little details The presentation includes demo The report is in the right format, at least 4 pages The report does not contain reflection and does not discuss future work All aspects of the project are properly covered (see requirements for the presentation and report) The report covers all necessary details, clear, well-written, not more than 8 pages (excluding appendices and screenshots) The report contains reflection and discusses future work The presentation is of high quality (clear, structured, good slides, well presented) The report can be turned into a short paper for a conference in information retrieval and web search